Techboy07/near-protocols-project/README.md

-# to run the front end navigate to the frontend directory
+to run the front end navigate to the frontend directory
-cd near-frontend/
+# cd near-frontend/
+# npm install
-npm run dev
+# npm run dev
-# open localhost:5173 in your browser
+open localhost:5173 in your browser